 Abstract.
 The glacier mass balance is an important variable to describe the climate system, and is used for various applications like water resource management or runoff modelling.
-The direct or glaciological and the geodetic method are the standard

-- 10 methods to quantify glacier mass changes, and both methods are an integral part of international glacier monitoring strategies.
+The direct or glaciological and the geodetic method are the standard methods to quantify glacier mass changes, and both methods are an integral part of international glacier monitoring strategies.
 In 2011, we established two glacier mass-balance programmes on Yala and Rikha Samba glaciers in the Nepal Himalaya.
-Here we present the methods and data of the directly measured annual mass balances for the first six mass-balance years for both glaciers from 2011/12 to 2016/17.
-For Yala Glacier we additionally present the directly measured seasonal mass balance from 2011 to 2017, and the mass balance from 2000 to 2012 obtained with the geodetic method.
-In additions, we analysed glacier - 15 length changes for both glaciers.
-The directly measured average annual mass-balance rates of Yala and Rikha Samba glaciers are -0.80 ±0.28 m w.e. a-1 and -0.39 ±0.32 m w.e. a-1, respectively, from 2011 to 2017.
-The geodetically measured annual mass-balance rate of Yala Glacier based on digital elevation models from 2000 and 2012 is -0.74 ±0.53 m w.e.
-The cumulative mass loss for the period 2011 to 2017 for Yala and Rikha Samba glaciers is -4.80 ±0.69 m w.e. and -2.34 ±0.79 m w.e., respectively.
-The mass loss on Yala Glacier from 2000 to 2012 is -8.92 ±6.33 m w.e.
-The winter balance of Yala Glacier is - 20 positive and the summer balance is negative in every investigated year.
-The summer balance determines the annual balance.
-Compared to regional mean geodetic mass-balance rates in the Nepalese Himalaya, the mean mass-balance rate of Rikha Samba Glacier is in a similar range, and the mean mass-balance rate of Yala Glacier is more negative because of the small and low-lying accumulation area.
+Here we present the methods and data for glacier length changes and the directly measured annual mass balances for the first six mass-balance years for both glaciers.
+For Yala Glacier we additionally present the directly measured seasonal mass balance, and the mass balance from 2000 to 2012 analysed with the geodetic method.
+(The annual mass-balance rates of Yala Glacier from 2000 to 2012 and from 2011 to 2017 are -0.74 ± 0.53 m and -0.80 ± 0.28 m w.e. a^{-1} , and for Rikha Samba Glacier from 2011 to 2017 -0.39 ± 0.32 m w.e. a^{-1} /The cumulative mass loss for the period 2011 to 2017 for Yala and Rikha Samba glaciers is -4.80 ±0.69 m w.e. and -2.34 ±0.79 m w.e., respectively.
+The winter balance of Yala Glacier is positive in every investigated year, but the negative summer balance determines the annual balance.
+Compared to regional mean geodetic mass-balances rates in the Nepalese Himalaya, the mean mass-balance rate of Rikha Samba Glacier is in a similar range, and the mean masspalance rate of Yala Glacier is more negative because of the small and low-lying accumulation area.
 During the study period, a change of Yala Glacier's surface topography has been observed with glacier thinning and downwasting.
-The retreat rates of Rikha Samba Glacier are higher than for Yala Glacier.
-From 1989 to - 25 2013, Rikha Samba Glacier retreated 431 m (-18.0 m a-1), and from 1974 to 2016 Yala Glacier retreated 346 m (-8.2 m a-1).
+Due to the topography, the retreat rates of Rikha Samba Glacier are higher than for Yala Glacier.
+From 1989 to 2013, Rikha Samba retreated 431 m (-18.0 m a-1), and from 1974 to 2016 Yala Glacier retreated 346 m (-8.2 m a-1).
 The data of the annual and seasonal mass balances, point mass balance, geodetic mass balance and length changes are accessible from WGMS (2021): Fluctuations of Glaciers Database.
-World Glacier Monitoring Service, Zurich, Switzerland, http://dx.doi.org/10.5904/wgms-fog-2021-05.
+World Glacier Monitoring Service, Zurich, Switzerland, http://dx.doi.org/10.5904/wgmsfog-2021-xx.